How to Draw Spheres

 Foreshortening

-ALL objects are subject to foreshortening!
+All objects are subject to foreshortening!

 A ball is a bit different.
-Its shape is always a circle, the foreshortening happens inside the ball.
+Its shape is always a circle; the foreshortening happens inside the ball.

 Imagine a ball, which is built from planes.
-The center plane of the ball is in front of the observer, and therefore NOT foreshortened.
+The center plane of the ball is in front of the observer and therefore not foreshortened.

-As the other planes move to all sides, they start to be in the observer's direction of sight, and become foreshortened.
+As the other planes move to all sides, they start to be in the observer's direction of sight and become foreshortened.

-In the next example, the circle for the number (8) is closer to the edge of the ball, and therefore foreshortened (an ellipse).
+In the next example, the circle for the number (8) is closer to the edge of the ball and therefore foreshortened (an ellipse).

 Understanding foreshortening is crucial for drawing.
-You can learn that in my Guide on drawing from imagination.
+You can learn that in my guide on drawing from imagination.

 Another thing to pay attention to is a lost edge.